All courses with their administrative home in CLAS use the online forms for evaluating teaching known as "ACE

 - Instructors are able to access their course evaluation results around three days after grades are posted.
-At the same time that instructors can view the results of the evaluations, DEOs and key departmental administrators (or a delegate) may also review evaluation results, but generally these results are highly confidential.
+At the same time that instructors can view the results of the evaluations, DEOs (or a delegate) may also review evaluation results, but generally these results are highly confidential.

 - All results from course evaluations are accessible to the instructor as long as the instructor has a valid HawkID and password, with access to these materials available online.
 Evaluation results should also be downloaded and saved by the instructor or by the department.
 (See below for more information on the use and keeping of online evaluation forms.)

 Best Practices for Student Evaluation of Teaching

 Procedures for evaluation must ensure that student evaluations are anonymous and uninfluenced by the instructor.

-Institutions using online forms have found that asking students to complete them during class works well.
-Instructors may want to follow the same procedures as used previously for paper forms:
+Institutions using online forms have found that asking students to complete the evaluations during class results in more robust results.

-- Schedule a time for students to complete the evaluation in class during the last two weeks of the course and before the final exam week.
+- Schedule a time for students to complete the evaluation in class once the online form has opened.